CMSC 475/675: Neural Networks

 Projects

 Projects will be judged on the basis of relative growth (from where you start to where you end).
 Grad projects should have an original and unique research hypothesis with a potential for publication.
-Undergrads students can also propose original and unique research hypothesis, but will be allowed to work on an idea provided by the instructors (i.e. you get to skip “ideation”) or innovative applications or combination of existing work.
+Undergrad students can also propose original and unique research hypothesis, but will be allowed to work on an idea provided by the instructors (i.e. you get to skip “ideation”) or innovative applications or combination of existing work.

 Resources